CPPM Procedure Chapter J: Miscellaneous Administration

 This chapter of the Core Policy and Procedures Manual describes various procedure requirements in support of government operations including employee-related payroll issues and other matters as they arise.

-If an employee is provided free or subsidized parking by his/her employer, it constitutes a taxable benefit under the Canada Revenue Agency's (CRA) rules unless one of the following exemptions apply:
+If an employee is provided free or subsidized parking by their employer, it constitutes a taxable benefit under the Canada Revenue Agency's (CRA) rules unless one of the following exemptions apply:

 - fair market value of the parking space cannot be determined (e.g., scramble parking or where free parking is available to both employees and non-employees); the employer provides parking for business purposes to employees who regularly* have to use their own automobiles or one provided by the employer to perform their duties; or